 - The winner of the Manifest Grand Jury Prize will be determined by an end-of-year jury from among the pool of top-scoring works from each exhibit across the completed exhibition season.
 This jury will likely be made up of all jurors from across the season, and could total as many as 20-30 individuals.

 - Upon finalization the winning work will be announced via the Manifest website, social media channels, and in a press release.
 The cash prize award of $2,500 will be conveyed shortly thereafter.

 WHY THE MANIFEST GRAND JURY PRIZE

-- Heighten the reward for involvement in our competitive exhibition jury process.
+- To heighten the reward for involvement in our nonprofit competitive exhibition jury process.

-- Make an even deeper impact on the career path of the winning artist.
+- To make an even deeper impact on the career path of the winning artist.

-- Add value to having achieved high scores in the peer-based jury process, and recognize this publicly as an award of recognition and merit.
+- To add value to having achieved high scores in the peer-based jury process, and to recognize this publicly as an award of distinction and merit.

-- Infuse enthusiasm and an investment in the package of each Manifest season, and the outcome of a suite of exhibitions at a whole.
+- Infuse enthusiasm and an investment in the whole of each Manifest season, and to celebrate the outcome of the suite of exhibitions.